jenkinsci/incapptic-connect-uploader-plugin/README.md

 # Connect Uploader Plugin

-Integrate the AppConnect platform with Jenkins.
-Upload artifacts automatically to the AppConnect platform after each successful output from Jenkins CI.
+Integrate the incapptic Connect platform with Jenkins.
+Upload artifacts automatically to the incapptic Connect platform after each successful output from Jenkins CI.

 ### *incapptic Connect GmbH*